SolnBenchmark/Benchmark/README.md

 # SolnBenchmark
 SolnBenchmark provides a means to evaluate and benchmark performance of localization algorithms for stochastic optical localization nanoscopy (SOLN).

 The metric of root mean square minimum distance (RMSMD) [2] evaluates the quality of a SOLN image.
-In addition, the metric of spatiotemporal resolution (STR) [3] evaluates the quality of a SOLN video.
+The metric of spatiotemporal resolution (STR) [3] evaluates the quality of a SOLN video.

 The unbiased Gaussian information-achieving (UGIA-F and UGIA-M) estimators [1]-[3] benchmark the performance of a participant algorithm.